 Check out our book Skincare Decoded for a dedicated chapter on hyperpigmentation and routine building to tackle hyperpigmentation.

 A Biology Primer on Pigment Formation

+To tackle hyperpigmentation, let's take a closer look at the biology of skin pigmentation.
 Melanin (skin pigment) is created by cells called melanocytes, which look like creepy alien tentacle hands located deep in the dermis.
 These cells act like a vertically integrated company that produces, packs, and ships their products (melanin) all in one place.
 The rate at which melanocytes produce melanin is determined by the enzyme tyrosinase.
 At this production step, you can’t really see the color yet.
 After melanin is produced and nicely packaged, it is delivered to the upper layers of skin through the tentacle tips in a step called melanin transfer.

-Excessive UV exposure, inflammation, and hormonal imbalances can all throw this process out of whack, and lead to undesirable dark spots and hyperpigmentation.
 Phew!
 Overall, a pretty simplistic look at a complicated process, but it’s important to keep this process in mind since tyrosinase and melanin transfer are the 2 most common pathways that your pigmentation products target.

 Pigmentation issues can be one of the most frustrating, persistent skin concerns.
 A consistent, layering regimen of SPF, AHAs, and pigmentation serums along with some true patience is key here.
 Slow and steady wins the pigmentation battle!

 This article says part 1… where’s part 2?
 Do you have another blog post on hydroquinone which you refer to above saying more information coming?
 I’m trying to help my mom with her pigmentation- lots of sun lives in CA and in her 60s.
 I don’t think her budget allows for derm or in office treatments.
 Thank you!